 All machines in the Pallet Chief standard lineup now offer the ability to make four-stringer pallets with an included fourth stringer assembly and an extra nailing tool mounting kit for free.

-Our most popular machine, the Pallet Chief II, offers preset nail spacing for top and bottom boards, streamlined pallet stacking, quick changeover between pallet sizes, and only requires a single operator to make 300-400 pallets per 8 hours.
-The Pallet Chief II uses collated nails that are guided into a custom-designed nail gun mounting hardware, which allows any malfunctioning nail guns to be quickly swapped out and keep production flowing.
+Its most popular machine, the Pallet Chief II, offers preset nail spacing for top and bottom boards, streamlined pallet stacking, quick changeover between pallet sizes, and only requires a single operator to make 300-400 pallets per 8 hours.
+The Pallet Chief II uses collated nails that are guided into custom-designed nail gun mounting hardware, which allows any malfunctioning nail guns to be quickly swapped out and keep production flowing.

 To watch videos of the Pallet Chief II in action or to look at some of the company’s more automated machines, like the Pallet Chief IV, visit the company website or www.YouTube.com/palletchief.